 Atmosphere

-The restaurant's unique historical setting and beautiful ambiance were frequently highlighted as a major draw for diners.
+The restaurant's unique historical setting and ambiance were frequently praised, making it a popular choice for special occasions.

 Pricing